FSTDT/more-interesting/README.md

 ### No such thing as karma

 This should go without saying, but MI does not show any numbers next to a user's name, and never will.
-The closest analogue is "trust levels", but those do not grow indefinitely, so there's no incentive to game them once you pass the TL2 threshold.
+The closest analogue is "trust levels", but those do not grow indefinitely, so there's no incentive to game them once you pass the TL2 threshold, and they're hidden in your profile where people have to actively want to know about them.

 ### Discussion and Ranking